HuttleyLab/DiverseSeq/paper/paper.md

 JSD_{\delta}(i)=JSD(\mathbb{F})-JSD(\mathbb{F} - \{i\})
 \end{equation*}

-with this expression it becomes clearer that to measure entropy of the collection we only need to keep track of the totals of each $k$-mer, so the algorithm can be implemented with a single pass through the data with a small constant due to the need to update the chosen sequences
+with this expression it becomes clearer that to measure entropy of the collection we only need to keep track of the totals of each $k$-mer.
+Thus, the algorithm can be implemented with a single pass through the data with a small constant due to the need to update the chosen sequences

 Add a figure describing the core algorithm as a flow chart.